utkarsh-jadhav-mech/utkarsh-jadhav-mech/README.md

 ## ⚠ Note

-This profile contains engineering design, simulation, and prototype projects developed for academic and learning purposes.
+This profile showcases engineering design, simulation, and prototype projects developed for academic and learning purposes.